jackwindows9/CommonBase/README.md

 # CommonBase

-Define some interface about Fragment and Activity.
+Define some interface about Fragment and Activity. temp.